- Department Overview

 Natural Computation Laboratory

-Is to design to carry out cutting edge research in different aspects of data management (security, compression, replication, caching, query processing, aggregation, fusion) in wireless networks and cloud computing environment.
+The mission of the Web and Wireless Computing (W2C) & Pervasive and Mobile Computing Laboratory is designed to carry out cutting edge research in different aspects of data management (security, compression, replication, caching, query processing, aggregation, fusion) in wireless networks and cloud computing environment.
 Our focus is on scientific research to advance the state of art in these areas.
-The current projects are supported by NSF, DOE, ARL, AFRL, NIST, UM System, etc. The current researchers in the lab are pursuing their PhD/MS degree in different areas of interest to the W2C lab.
+The current projects are supported by NSF, DOE, ARL, ARO, AFRL, NIST, UM System, etc. The current researchers in the lab are pursuing their PhD/MS degree in different areas of interest.
 The lab is well-equipped with over 50 3.2 Ghz PCs, 5 Dell Server, linux machines, laptops etc. The lab also has sensor network test-beds consists of Crossbow sensor motes like Telosb, Mica2 and Missouri S&T motes.
+Lab has also developed a DTN testbed for disseminating information securely for battlefield environment.